 The time duration between timetags may be constant, or may vary, within any given TDM.

 Every tracking instrument shall have a defined reference location.
 This reference location shall not depend on the observing geometry.
 The tracking instrument locations should be conveyed via an ICD.
-The ICD information should include a complete description of the station locations and characteristics, including the antenna coordinates with their defining system, plate motion, and the relative geometry of the tracking point and cross axis of the antenna mount, accommodations for antenna tilt to avoid keyhole problems, etc. The station location could be provided via an OPM (reference [4]).
-Antenna geometry would be necessary for exceptional cases, where the station location is not fixed during track, for example.
+The ICD information should include a complete description of the station locations and characteristics, including the antenna coordinates with their defining system, plate motion, and the relative geometry of the tracking point and cross axis of the antenna mount, accommodations for antenna tilt to avoid keyhole problems, etc. The station location could be provided via an OPM (reference [3]).
+Antenna geometry may be necessary for exceptional cases, where the station location is not fixed during track, for example.

 The measurement shall be converted to an equipment-independent quantity; e.g., frequencies shall be reported at the ‘sky level’ (i.e., actual transmitted/received frequencies, unless the FREQ_OFFSET keyword is used in the metadata).
 It should not be necessary for the data recipient to have detailed information regarding the internal network of the data producer.